 External Investment Pool.
 The Benton County TIP is not registered with the Securities and Exchange Commission (SEC) as an investment company and does not have a credit rating.
 Oversight is provided by the Benton County Finance Committee.
-In 2013, the Board of Commissioners, Finance Committee, and County Treasurer authorized the expansion of the TIP and with that expansion, an alternative investment vehicle is available not only to the county, but allows for participation by other legally separate entities such as special districts and public agencies, for which the county is ex officio treasurer.
+The Pool is established from the RCW 36.29 which authorizes the County Treasurer to invest the funds of participants.
+In 2012, the Board of Commissioners, Finance Committee, and County Treasurer authorized the expansion of the TIP and with that expansion, an alternative investment vehicle is available not only to the county, but allows for participation by other legally separate entities such as special districts and public agencies, for which the county is ex officio treasurer.
 Participation in the pool by districts and agencies is voluntary, with a signed Investment Service Agreement submitted to the county treasurer.
 The county and districts are able to take advantage of higher yielding investment opportunities by combining purchasing power while maintaining objectives of safety, liquidity, and yield.
+The Port share of the TIP is 2.99% and the County's entire portfolio summary for the TIP is as follows: